aannestad/eventstudyTools/README.md

 ## How abnormal return (AR) is calculated

-First, due to **volatility clustering**, seen in grey in the figure below (for the company YARA), adjustment is done by using generalized autoregressive conditional heteroskedasticity [(GARCH)](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity) modeling:
+First, due to **volatility clustering**, seen in grey in the figure below (for the example company [YARA](https://www.yara.com/)), adjustment is done by using generalized autoregressive conditional heteroskedasticity [(GARCH)](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity) modeling:

 ![](Screenshots/yaraAR.png)